Reubes77/whack-a-mole/README.md

 ![Responsiveness](assets/images/instruction.webp)

-A paragraph gives the user instruction on the method in which to play the game.
+A paragraph gives the user instruction on how to play the game.

 ----
 ### Game Arena

 ![Responsiveness](assets/images/game-arena.webp)

-The game arena is the dedicated area which consists of circles which represents holes through which the mole appears and disappears.
+The game arena is the dedicated area which consists of circles representing the holes through which the mole appears and disappears.

 ----
 ### Score Area